Scenarios To Consider

-The scan shows an impacted wisdom tooth digging into an alveolar nerve, undesirable, potentially painful and with one solution.
+The scan above shows an impacted wisdom tooth which is at an incorrect angle and digging into an alveolar nerve.
+Undesirable, probably painful and with only one practical solution.

 Whether or not to extract a wisdom tooth is clear in the case above, although each situation will be unique, requiring specialist analysis.

 If there is space in the mouth and the tooth grows normally, extraction may not be appropriate, even with temporary symptoms.
 We should still bear in mind that wisdom teeth are inessential and can cause problems in later life.